-That’s not about patronizing the trumpets – it IS about the reality of the physical aspect of trumpet playing and hoping that more than one of my charts might appear on a program.
-Every once in a while, I’ll crack off a piccolo trumpet feature, but generally, writing for piccolo for me is now more about comfort and security of the tessitura in a part than it is about writing high notes in the chart.
+That's not about patronizing the trumpets - it IS about the reality of the physical aspect of trumpet playing and hoping that more than one of my charts might appear on a program.
+Every once in a while, I'll crack off a piccolo trumpet feature.
+But for me, generally, writing for piccolo trumpet is purely a color choice and now more about comfort and security of the tessitura in a part than it is about writing high notes in the chart.

 That's a really important distinction.